The Simmons Master of Science - Dietetic Internship Program

 Program Completion Outline

 Students will complete their internship requirements and master's degree requirements concurrently according to the plan below.
-The plan below demonstrates the possible plan for a student to complete the MS-DI program part-time through Wellness Workdays and Simmons College.
+The plan below demonstrates the possible plan for a student to complete the MS-DI program part-time through Wellness Workdays and Simmons University.

 Course requirements for MS Nutrition and Health Promotion, Entrep Track